 Too Much Credit Card Debt

-If you do not have cash on hand to pay for your daily expenses and you must use credit cards for every day financial transactions, you are probably going through a financial hardship.
+If you use credit cards for everyday financial transactions because you don’t have cash, you are probably going through a financial hardship.
 Another way you may know you are having financial difficulties is if you are paying off one credit card debt with another credit card.
-An accumulation of these factors may be the signals you need to know when to declare bankruptcy.
+An accumulation of these factors may signal you need to know when to declare bankruptcy.

 Unemployment/Job Loss

 Bankruptcy filings typically increase during economic recessions.
-Companies terminate or lay off employees, and employees are no longer able to pay debts and loans that are owed to creditors.
+Companies terminate or lay off employees.
+Consequently, employees are unable to pay debts and loans that are owed to creditors.
 In fact, job loss is one of the most common reasons why people decide to file for bankruptcy.
 Some people choose to consolidate bills such as credit card debt.

 However, when they become unemployed, these bills are no longer paid.
 As a result, they are left with two options.
 They can either sell some of their personal belongings to pay off debts, or they can decide to declare bankruptcy.